dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 These gorillas have been captured, brutalized, starved, and nailed into a hot, dark, heavy crate for days.
 Terrified to the point of madness, these gorillas now see all mankind as an enemy to fight or flee.
 But aboard this strange, hollow, moving island, surrounded by water and heat and noise... there is nowhere to flee.

-Player's characters are rewarded for subduing&mdash;rather than killing&mdash;these gorillas, but subduing the enraged creatures in this strange environment will be no easy task...
+Remember that [Dian Fossey](https://en.wikipedia.org/wiki/Dian_Fossey)'s groundbreaking research won't happen for another fifty years, so most people still see gorillas as frightening monsters that are likely to kill people they encounter.
+Therefore, players' characters who wish to subdue or capture&mdash;rather than kill&mdash these gorillas will meet with resistance from passengers and crew.
+But reward them with double the experience points for any gorillas they capture.
+Of course, subduing the enraged creatures in this strange environment will be no easy task...

 AC 14, HD4, #At 2 (Claw/Bite), Dam 1d8/1d6, Mv 40', Sv F4, Ml 7
 _Basic Fantasy Field Guid, p.
 7_